clarinets/clarinets.github.io/pages/seniors.md

 **When I was in fifth grade, I thought I'd...** play girls' basketball for Notre Dame

-**Future Plans:** To become a certified Speech and Language Pathology
+**Future Plans:** To become a certified Speech and Language Pathologist

 </div><!-- /.medium-8.columns -->
 </div><!-- /.row -->